Karman Family History

 Karman Name Meaning

-Dutch: occupational name for a carter, Middle Dutch kerreman.
-Hungarian (Kármán): from kármány, ethnic name for the Turkish people of southern Anatolia’s Karaman region, which was famous for its silk and leather products.
-The Hungarian name is probably derived via medieval Latin Caramanus, Carmanus, not directly from Turkish.
-Jewish (from Hungary): adoption of 2.
-Jewish (eastern Ashkenazic): from Russian karman ‘bag’, ‘pocket’, presumably applied as a metonymic occupational name for a maker of such articles.
-Altered spelling of German Karmann.
+Dutch: occupational name for a carter Middle Dutch kerreman.
+Americanized form of German Karmann .
+Hungarian (Kármán): from kármány an ethnic name for the Turkish people of southern Anatolia's Karaman region which was famous for its silk and leather products.
+The name is probably derived via medieval Latin Caramanus Carmanus not directly from Turkish.
+Jewish (eastern Ashkenazic): from Russian karman ‘bag pocket’ presumably applied as a metonymic occupational name for a maker of such articles.
+Jewish (from Hungary; Kármán): adoption of 3 either as a Hungarian calque of the formerly used German-based surname or because the Hungarian surname (or word) has some sounds in common with the original surname.